alex4dev/typescript-reactnative/README.md

   </a>
 </p>

-> A simple typescript boilerplate project with all dependencies uptodate
+> This project is inspired from ignite typescript boilerplate, and has been improved with typescript best practices

 ## :star: Features